IMG_20.jpg

 4. Domestic violence is much more than physical violence

 5. No bruise no victim?
-Why women and society miss the cues of psychological abuse
+Why women and society miss the cues of coercive control and psychological abuse

 6. Men’s domination over women is not natural: The need to be honest about how social hierarchies harm each of us